CRYO-EM RESOURCES

 PACIFIC NORTHWEST CENTER FOR CRYO-EM

-The RLSB is also the site of the NIH-sponsored Pacific Northwest Center for Cryo-EM (PNCC).
+OHSU is also the site of the NIH-sponsored Pacific Northwest Center for Cryo-EM (PNCC).
 The PNCC is one of the three national cryo-EM centers in the United States, which were developed to provide researchers access to the most advanced cryo-EM technologies in the world, and to provide user-training to enable the next generation of cryo-EM specialists to tackle the most challenging problems in biology and combat disease.
-Dr. Reichow is one of the Principal Investigators at the PNCC, and is involved in overseeing the management and strategic planning of center resources, and coordinating user out-reach, access and training activities.
+Dr. Reichow currently serves as a Principal Investigator at the PNCC, involved in overseeing the management and strategic planning of center resources, and coordinating user outreach, access and training activities.

 HIGH-PERFORMANCE COMPUTING